luniehq/lunie/README.md

 # ⚠️ NO ACTIVE TESTNET ⚠️

 Currently there is no active testnet.
-You have to [prepare Voyager](#prerequesists) and then run a [local node](#local-node) to test Voyager out.
+You have to [prepare Voyager](#prerequisites) and then run a [local testnet](#local-testnet) to test Voyager out.
 This is only recommended for developers.

 ---

-## Voyager Prerequisites<a name="prerequesists"></a>
+## Voyager Prerequisites<a name="prerequisites"></a>

+Install the following developer dependencies.

-### Check Out Voyager
+### Node

 Voyager requires Node.js `>=10.13.0`.
-If you have a different version of Node.js installed (e.g. Node.js `8.11 LTS`), you can use `n` to install the correct version.
+If you have a different version of Node.js installed, you can use `n` to install the correct version.
 The following command will use `n` to install it alongside your current version of Node.js.

 ```bash
 npm i -g n && n 10.13.0
 ```

+### Yarn

 Yarn is a JS package packager we use manage Voyager dependencies.
-[Download it.](https://yarnpkg.com/lang/en/docs/install)
+Download i [here](https://yarnpkg.com/lang/en/docs/install).

-With Node.js and Yarn installed, you're ready to check out the source code:
+With Node and Yarn installed, you're ready to check out the source code:

 ```bash
 git clone https://github.com/cosmos/voyager.git